Private 1st Class Joseph A. McGrath (1911–1944)

 Unaware of the American supply issues, the Germans launched a counterattack, resulting in the Battle of Arracourt.
 During the battle, on September 19, 1944, the 320th Infantry was temporarily attached to the 4th Armored Division.
 On September 20, the 320th took up positions near Réchicourt-la-Petite and Juvrecourt, both in the department of Meurthe-et-Moselle, France.
 The next few days were static and the 320th Infantry had limited involvement in the battle, but the Germans subjected McGrath’s regiment to artillery fire and at least one small counterattack.

 On September 24, 1944, the 320th Infantry Regiment returned to the control of the 35th Infantry Division.
-Private 1st Class McGrath was reported as missing in action as of September 27, 1944, in the vicinity of Réchicourt-la-Petite.
-Authorities later determined that he had been killed on the date he went missing.
-In a letter to McGrath’s mother, the regimental assistant adjutant, Captain Gerard T. Armstrong wrote:
+Private 1st Class McGrath was reported as killed in action in the vicinity of Réchicourt-la-Petite, while his unit was being relieved by the 51st Armored Infantry Battalion on September 26, 1944.
+(Due to an apparent error, McGrath’s official date of death is the following day.)

 Joseph was acting squad leader in his platoon on the 27th of September.
 He was leading his men out of a defensive position which their company held near Rechicourt, France, when the enemy laid down a heavy artillery barrage on their positions.
 The unit was being replaced by an armored organization and when the transfer had been completed the company reorganized but Joseph could not be found.